 - External factors – Achievement of operational performance objectives (efficiency and effectiveness) may depend on factors outside of the government’s control, such as regulation, resource limitations, environmental changes, decisions made by service recipients or stakeholders, actions of key suppliers, customers or program partners, etc. This limitation can be mitigated by thorough risk assessment.

-126.96.36.199 Although controls are not an absolute guarantee of success, effective internal controls are expected to consistently and reliably achieve objectives, year after year.
+22.214.171.124 Although controls are not an absolute guarantee of success, effective internal controls are expected to consistently and reliably achieve objectives, year after year.
 However, even well-designed controls have a remote possibility of failure.
-This possibility increases with the number and primacy of uncontrollable factors, as may be the case for operational performance objectives.
+This possibility increases with the number and primacy of external factors, as is often the case for performance objectives.

 126.96.36.199 Ultimately, providing reasonable assurance of achieving compliance and financial reporting objectives is within the government’s control and depends primarily on how well controls are designed and operated.
 Achievement of operational performance objectives also depends in large part on effective internal controls.
 By implementing effective controls a government can have reasonable assurance that it is doing all it can to meet its objectives.

 This section was last edited by SAO on 12/16/22